-The purpose of the Home and Community Care Services to the Elderly Program shall be to provide levels of reimbursement for necessary covered services when the provision of these services will: (a) promote independent living; and (b) allow the client to remain in the least restrictive environment of choice.
-It is the intent of this program to prevent or delay institutionalization.
+The purpose of the Program shall be to provide levels of reimbursement for necessary covered services when the provision of these services will: (a) promote independent living; and (b) allow the client to remain at home.
+It is the intent of this Program to prevent or delay institutionalization.
+It is not necessary to be eligible for institutionalization to receive services under this Program.